 Portuairk is the last of the Ardnamurchan crofting townships to be settled, in 1843.
-Unlike most townships, it was never a clachan, the people who came there being moved from clachans which had been cleared from the 1820s onwards.
+Unlike most townships, it was never a settlement, the people who came there being moved from settlements which had been cleared from the 1820s onwards.
 So, for example, some came from Swordle Corrach, some of whose inhabitants had previously been evicted from Bourblaige and Tornamona in 1828.

-By 1856, when the Ordnance Survey’s First Series map of Coll was surveyed, the settlement was well established, with six houses marked, four at the eastern end of what is now Portuairk, and two shown on the Sanna side of the Sruthan Bhraigh nan Allt, buildings whose ruins are still visible today.
-Among those who had settled in the township were the MacColls.
+By 1856, when the Ordnance Survey’s First Series map of Coll was surveyed, the beginnings of a settlement can be seen, with six buildings marked, four at the eastern end of what is now Portuairk close to the bay called Port Maggie, and two shown on the Sanna side of the Sruthan Bhraigh nan Allt, buildings whose ruins are still visible today.
+Their occupants were unwilling arrivals, families who had been cleared from further to the east, from places like Kilmory and the Swordles.
+Among those who had, by this time, settled in the township were the MacColls.

 By 1872, when the first 6″ map was surveyed by the Ordnance Survey, some twenty-one buildings existed in Portuairk, and the township was taking on its present-day arrangement, with houses scattered along the waterfront.
 The head dyke, the stone wall that separates croft land from the common grazings, had been built, but the area bounded by it contained few walls, which is puzzling as the individual crofts were probably, by that time, well established.